 It has just been a year since Facebook released its new feature Reactions where 5 new emojis joined the Like button – Love, Wow, Haha, Angry and Sad.
 This was done with the aim of offering users a little more chance to express their emotional state to the posts that they share or Like.
 Such cutesy characters offered material manifestation of the most undeniable truth about Facebook – that social media is entirely powered by emotions.
 Hence, this is being seen as the most fitting upgrade.

-Within the first year, the new Reactions were used more than 300 billion times and so much so that the humble Like is not at all used after the Reactions came into place.
-As per what Facebook has to say, Reactions are definitely a stronger signal of engagement that audience can have with a definite post.
+Within the first year, the new Facebook Reactions were used more than 300 billion times and so much so that the humble Like is not at all used after the Reactions came into place.
+As per what Facebook has to say, Reactions are definitely a stronger signal of engagement than the audience can have with a definite post.
 Facebook also utilizes these signals from Reactions to shape News Feeds and this can be concluded that more Reactions can mean better visibility.

 Reactions are just meaningless if it doesn’t lead to genuine engagement with the content behind the post.
 Reactions are only a portion of the measurement strategy which also includes video views, bounce rates and click-through rates among lots of other metrics.
-Hence, brands can now use Reactions to be able to engage their core audience and help them tie themselves into a strong relation with the company.
+Hence, brands can now use Reactions to be able to engage their core audience and help them tie themselves into a strong relationship with the company.